esp-rs/book/src/frequently-asked-questions.md

 ## Editor/IDE

-When using [`esp-generate`][esp-generate], you can automatically configure recommended settings and extensions for VS Code, Helix, and Zed editors during the generation process.
+When using [`esp-generate`][esp-generate], you can automatically configure recommended settings and extensions for VS Code, Helix, Neovim, and Zed editors during the generation process.

 [esp-generate]: ./getting-started/tooling/esp-generate.md